alexcorvi/t4mat/README.md

 # t4mat

-Tiny & easy to use library for date formatting
+Tiny (2.8 KB) & easy to use library for date formatting

 ## Installation